jfadams1963/Ti_Projects/tiAES-Python_version/README.md

 tiAES is free and open source software released under the 2-clause BSD license.
 The purpose of this licensing is to provide attribution to the author(s), while giving the code to the world as a gift.
 I hope you enjoy it!

+USAGE

+Other than the standard Python libraries, you will need NumPy installed.

+    pip3 install numpy
+or

+    pip3 install -r requrirements.txt

+To run:

+    ./tiAES.py [-h, --help]

+for options.

+To encrypt a file:

+    ./tiAES.py -e <filename>

+which will write a file called filename.enc.

+The decrypt will look for the file extension '.enc'.
+To decrypt:

+    ./tiAES.py -d <filename>.enc

+which will write the file filename.dec.
+Thus, your original file will never be overwritten.

 STATUS

 This version is fully functional and produces FIPS 197 compliant output.
 It uses CBC mode  block-chaining.
 The initialization vector is calculated by the KeyExpansion algorithm as one extra block in the key schedule.
 The key is a 16-, 24- or, 32-character passphrase.
 The length of the key phrase will determine 128, 192, or 256 bit encrypton.